TheRealDeomax/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     > **IMPORTANT**: You will need to leave the **Certificate Details** pane open while you generate the verification certificate.
 If you close the pane, you will invalidate the verification code, and will need to generate a new one.

-1. Open the **Azure Cloud Shell**, if it's not still open from earlier, and navigate to the `cd ~/certificates` directory.
+1. Open the **Azure Cloud Shell**, if it's not still open from earlier, and navigate to the `~/certificates` directory.

+    You can use the `cd` command to change directories.

 1. To create the verification certificate, enter the following command: